GDPR Compliance Checklist: How to Become Compliant

 Organizations often use encryption to meet GDPR standards, but other options exist.
 The GDPR requires that organizations use "appropriate technical and organizational measures" to protect user data.

-While encryption is a practical, affordable choice, you could also use the combination of:
+While encryption is a practical, affordable choice, you could also use a combination of:

 • Firewalls